Anmol1696/Thumbnailify/README.md

 ### Event Driven Design
 - Event Driven design with Kafka or Pub/Sub can allow us to merge both the DB and the queue into one.
 - Use kafka as the single source of truth.
 The state of the media can also be managed easily by each process being pushed back into Pub/Sub.
 Finding the state of the operation will be more transparent
-- Filesystem might be best kept seperate
+- Filesystem might be best kept seperate, not sure how filesystems are handled in microservice arch.